khello91/my_really_cool_project/Audit.md

   uint256 public _currentMined = 0;
 ```

-*(If you do this you won't need the constant functions returning these variables as marking a variable "public" automatically creates constant getter functions for the public variables)*
+*(If you do this you won't need the constant functions returning these variables as marking a variable `public` automatically creates constant getter functions for the public variables)*
 **If this is done, lines from 246 to 283 aren't needed.**

 * Lines 218 to 219: